hybridgroup/gort/README.md

 # Gort - Command Line Interface For RobotOps

-Gort (http://gort.io) is a Command Line Interface (CLI) for RobotOps.
+Gort (http://gort.io) is a Command Line Toolkit for RobotOps.
 Gort provides tools to scan for connected devices, upload firmware, and more.

 Gort is written in the Go programming language (http://golang.org) for maximum speed and portability.